-- Get plenty of rest. - A good breakfast bananas make the brain work. - Hydration is important. - We will provide a snack on the morning of exams. - Know your exams what does each day's paper look like? - BREAKING NEWS no watches at all will be allowed in any public exam.
-Of course, phones have been banned for a few years.
+- Get plenty of rest. - A good breakfast bananas make the brain work. - Hydration is important. - We will provide a snack on the morning of exams. - Know your exams what does each day's paper look like? - No watch of any sort is allowed in a public exam.
+Phones have been banned for a few years.